devopsacademyau/academy/README.md

     * Offline: use a [Docker container](https://github.com/kns-it/Docker-GitPitch/), run `make presentation` and `open http://localhost:9000/${ORG_NAME}/${REPO_NAME}/${BRANCH_NAME}?p=${FOLDER_NAME}`
     For running in a specific folder: `FOLDER_NAME=class2 make presentation`

+## Clean up Ready to Review tag from Closed PRs

+Set the environment variables GH_USER and GH_TOKEN with a GitHub User and Token with proper permissions to the repository.

+Run:  `make rtr-cleanup`

 # Authors